Turns out 1.1 Billion Identities Were Exposed to Theft in One Year (NBD, Right?)

 I suppose there’s a third, too.
 That’d be me: a combination of sorts.
 I like the idea of protecting what assets I have, but I don’t want to actively keep tabs on my identity.
-I use a free tool that does that for me.
+I use a free tool called Credit Sesame that does that for me.

 These numbers should sober you right up.
 At least, they did for me.

-Symantec Corporation recently released its April 2017 Internet Security Report.
-It’s 77 pages, but I pulled some numbers to put internet security in perspective:
+Symantec Corporation’s most recent Internet Security Report is 77 pages — but I pulled some numbers for you to put internet security in perspective:

-- And 15 of those breaches exposed more than 10 million identities, deeming them “mega breaches.”
+- 15 of those breaches exposed more than 10 million identities, deeming them “mega breaches.”

 - The total number of “identities exposed” soared to 1.1 billion (compared to 564 million in 2015.
 But it’s still better than the 1.2 billion we saw in 2014.)